 Don’t Ignore Your Email Settings

 Most individuals forget to check their email settings after they recover their accounts.
-Hackers are very smart, and they are capable of manipulating your email settings to receive a copy of any email you send and receive.
+The cyber attackers are very smart, and they are capable of manipulating your email settings to receive a copy of any email you send and receive.

 This does not only put your identity at risk but goes the extra mile to monitor the kind of websites you log in and even use your stolen password to log in and access any of your online platforms.